June 2014 Senior Activity Calendar

 Encourage the Baking Club to make a delicious chocolate cake for this afternoon's social.

 Invite residents to make Native American jewelry on this day that Native American jewelry artist Charles Loloma was born.
-Supply residents with sculpting clay and turquoise paint.
+Provide sculpting clay and turquoise paint to residents.

 Spell That River Social